 Dogs needing to build muscle should be fed a high-protein diet.
 When dogs (or any animal) eat protein, the body breaks it down into amino acids.
 These amino acids help repair and grow new muscle fibers.

-Interestingly, dogs are omnivores and not carnivores.
-This means they can process essential amino acids from meat and plant sources.
+Interestingly, dogs are facultative carnivores.
+This means they Dogs can process essential amino acids from meat and plant sources.
 Some great sources of protein for your dog include:

 - Organ meat (kidney, heart, liver, etc.)

 As important as protein is for muscle growth, don’t go overboard.
-Too much protein can lead to weight gain, and it can be hard on the kidneys and liver.
-Your best action plan is to find a high-protein dog food and feed your dog the daily recommendation.
+Too much protein will also mean more calories, which could lead to weight gain.
+Your best action plan is to find a good quality high-protein dog food and feed your dog the daily recommendation for their age, size, and activity level.

 Can I Feed My Dog Raw Eggs?